My heart is broken for our planet and the suffering many are enduring.

 - Make sure you have recently replaced your HVAC filter at home (these should be ideally changed 2-3 months or so, sooner if you have allergies/respiratory conditions) - Look for a MERV rating as high as your HVAC system can handle, based on the manufacturer’s recommendation.
 (The higher the MERV the better the filtration, however, high MERV filters can cause issues with the HVAC so check your HVAC manual.
 Ideally, you want a MERV around 13, or more if your unit can tolerate it).

-- Last but not least, consider getting a CARB-certified portable air filter.
+- Last but not least, consider getting a CARB-certified portable air filter with a high CADR score for smoke.

 This is particularly important if you know your natural detoxification systems may be suboptimal due to genetic variations like MTHFR, GSTM-1.